VidCRAFT3: Camera, Object, and Lighting Control for Image-to-Video Generation

-\textbf{Lighting Embedding Integration Strategies.} We compare different lighting embedding integration strategies.
-(1) Text Cross-Attn method concatenates lighting embedding with text embedding and integrates them into the model through text cross-attention.
-(2) Time Embed method adds lighting embedding to time embedding.
-(3) The proposed Lighting Cross-Atten method, which introduces a dedicated lighting cross-attention branch inside the Spatial Triple-Attention Transformer.
-As shown in Table~\ref{tab:ablation_lighting_embedding}, Lighting Cross-Attn achieves the best results and outperforms the other methods across all metrics, indicating that explicit, decoupled lighting attention integrates lighting directions more effectively than routing them through text or time embedding.
+We compare different lighting embedding integration strategies.
+(1) The \textit{Text Cross-Attn} method concatenates lighting embedding with text embedding and integrates them into the model through text cross-attention.
+(2) The \textit{Time Embed} method adds lighting embedding to time embedding.
+(3) The proposed \textit{Lighting Cross-Attn} method introduces a dedicated lighting cross-attention branch inside the Spatial Triple-Attention Transformer.
+As shown in Table~\ref{tab:ablation_lighting_embedding}, \textit{Lighting Cross-Attn} achieves the best results and outperforms the other methods across all metrics, indicating that explicit, decoupled lighting attention integrates lighting directions more effectively than routing them through text or time embedding.